lucapalamenti/GeographyApp/README.md

 - Other Physical features like rivers & lakes
 - Throttling & Debouncing
 - Make VirginiaFix more scalable.
 Instead make a new region variable called "isEnclave"
+- If enter is pressed with no parent selected, flash the parent dropdown

 - Unsure if I want to add
     - "mark as correct" option for type (hard) if you mistype